mattyoung101/omicron/README.md

 microcontrollers, our custom robot control software and vision pipeline) and associated documentation that we used to compete in the 2020 Bordeaux Internationals in France.

-This is an unprecedented amount of information all available under a relatively permissive license (see below for details).
-We hope this will make an excellent resource for advanced members of the league to study and learn from in the years to come.
-So please, clone the repo, read the docs and get tinkering - and make sure you tell your friends!

-If you have any specific questions, please check out the Team Omicron Team Description Paper, our website and feel free to contact any team member directly (our info is below, or just use our GitHub profile).
-Thanks, and have fun!
+If you have any specific questions, please check out the Team Omicron website and feel free to contact any team member directly (our info is below, or just use our GitHub profile).
+Thanks, and have fun.

-**we should include how many lines of code we we wrote and perhaps some metric for designs as well!**

 ## About Team Omicron
 Team Omicron was formed in 2019 as a merger between two BBC teams, J-TEC (previously Team APEX) and Team Omicron (previously